exercism/ruby/exercises/concept/lasagna/.docs/introduction.md

 # Introduction

+This exercise will teach the basics building blocks of Ruby.
+It covers a lot of ground, but don't worry if it feels overwhelming, we'll go into everything in much more depth as we continue through the track.

-Ruby is a dynamic [object-oriented language][object-oriented-programming].
-Everything in Ruby is an [object][object].
+One of the key things to understand about Ruby is that it is an [object-oriented language][object-oriented-programming], and that **verything in Ruby is an [object][object]**.
+Numbers, strings, methods - they're all objects.

+## Varables and Constants

-There are two primary ways to assign objects to names in Ruby - using variables or constants.
+We tend to make use of objects by assigning them to names, either using variables or constants.

 Variables are always written in [snake case][snake-case].
 A variable can reference different objects over its lifetime.
 For example, `my_first_variable` can be defined and redefined many times using the `=` operator:

 ```ruby
 my_first_variable = 1